 \section{Abstract}

-Airborne insects flap their wings to create a leading edge vortex on top of their wings which aids to keep them aloft.
-The leading edge vortex is a coherent accumulation of vorticity and a low pressure region which enhances the lift that is generated by flapping wings compared to fixed wings with the same geometries.
-In this study, we present a flexible membrane wing design for flapping wing flight that passively deforms under fluid dynamic loading and maintains a positive camber during the front and backstroke in hover.
-We observe experimentally that the unsteady deformation of the wing suppresses the formation of a coherent leading edge vortex as flexibility increases.
-At the lift and energy optimal aeroelastic conditions, there is no leading edge vortex anymore.
-Instead, the vorticity accumulates in a bound shear layer covering the wing's upper surface from the leading to the trailing edge.
-Despite the absence of a leading edge vortex, the optimal flexible membrane wings show enhanced lift and power economy compared to their rigid counterparts.
+Airborne insects generate a leading edge vortex when they flap their wings.
+This coherent vortex is a low pressure region that enhances the lift of flapping wings compared to fixed wings.
+Insect wings are thin membranes strengthened by a system of veins that does not allow large wing deformations.
+Bat wings are thin compliant skin membranes stretched between their limbs, hand, and body that show larger deformations during flapping wing flight.
+This study examines the role of the leading edge vortex on highly deformable membrane wings that passively change shape under fluid dynamic loading maintaining a positive camber throughout the hover cycle.
+Our experiments reveal that unsteady wing deformations suppress the formation of a coherent leading edge vortex as flexibility increases.
+At lift and energy optimal aeroelastic conditions, there is no more leading edge vortex.
+Instead, vorticity accumulates in a bound shear layer covering the wing's upper surface from the leading to the trailing edge.
+Despite the absence of a leading edge vortex, the optimal deformable membrane wings demonstrate enhanced lift and energy efficiency compared to their rigid counterparts.
+It is possible that small bats rely on this mechanism for efficient hovering.
 We relate the force production on the wings with their deformation through scaling analyses.
 Additionally, we identify the geometric angles at the leading and trailing edges as observable indicators of the flow state and use them to map out the transitions of the flow topology and their aerodynamic performance for a wide range of aeroelastic conditions.

 \ifthenelse{\boolean{shortarticle}}{\ifthenelse{\boolean{singlecolumn}}{\abscontentformatted}{\abscontent}}{}